If I could sum up this year so far with one image, it would be this:

 What I AM saying is that Matthew 6:33 is right.
 If you’re putting God first, everything else will flow from that.

 He’ll help guide you as you parent and homeschool your kids.
-He’ll help you prioritize and discern as you plan your schedule and choose resources.
+He’ll help you prioritize and discern as you plan your calendar and choose resources.
 He’ll help you stand under the weight of your biggest trials and put small burdens in their place.

 Maybe weekly bubble baths ARE part of a self-care solution for you (woohoo!).
 Or maybe a new curriculum WILL help you push past some homeschooling roadblocks.
 And maybe a new housekeeping app IS the best way for you to get yourself on track.

 But the point is – remember to ask God about it FIRST!
 Let HIM guide your decisions and all aspects of your life.
 There’s no problem too great or too small for God’s capable hands!
-So bring it all to Him and find clarity, direction and Peace!
+So bring it all to Him and find clarity, direction and peace!